ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

 1. Prepare your environment with a GKE cluster in Autopilot mode.
-2. Create a finetune container.
+2. Create a fine-tuning container.
-3. Use GPU to finetune the Gemma-3-1b-it model and upload the model to huggingface.
+3. Use GPU to fine-tune the Gemma 3-1B-it model and upload the model to huggingface.

 ## Prerequisites